 A native of Hohenwald, Tenn., Hankins prepped at Lewis County High School where he helped lead the team to three regional football championships.
 He rushed for more than 1,000 yards his senior year and was named a 1998 Mr. Football Finalist.
 He earned all-state honors in both football and baseball.

 Hankins has both a bachelor's (2005) and master's degree (2012) in education from UT Martin.
 He also has a physical education endorsement.
-He is married to the former Christa Webb (a Skyhawk softball alum who also received her master's degree from UT Martin) and has two children, Colt and Case.
+He is married to the former Christa Webb (a Skyhawk softball alum who also received her master's degree from UT Martin) and has three children, Colt, Case and Jolee.

 Statistics PDF OVC